 Now, the building of the mosque serves as an art museum where you can admire the works of art of the Kazakh, Uighur, Dungan, and other nations.
-The mosque is located in the Centre of the city of Zharkent (only 30 km away from the border with China!), Almaty region, at 40 Yuldashev street.
-The entrance fee is nominal - about 250 tenge (to take photographs indoors you will have to pay 500 tenge), so that you can enjoy this amazing place to your heart's content.
+The mosque is located in the centre of the town of Jarkent (only 30 km away from the border with China!), Almaty Province, at 40 Yuldashev street.
+The entrance fee is about 250 tenge (to take photographs indoors you will have to pay 500 tenge), so that you can enjoy this amazing place to your heart's content.
 Be sure to address the museum employees with questions about the history of the mosque - they will tell you a lot of interesting things which you would never find on the Internet.

 The mosque of Kunanbay Uskenbayuly